 Instructions

-Ideally the theoretical spectrum should have the same the peak widths (and shapes) as the experimental
+Sample Wide Peak Width Rescale: Ideally, the theoretical spectrum should match the peak widths of the experimental spectrum.

 This plot supports pan and zoom operations.
 You can also pan or zoom on single X or Y axis by setting cursor on X or Y axis.